samjulien/blog/_posts/2017-08-10-implementing-jwt-authentication-on-spring-boot.markdown

 }
 ```

-Note that the authentication filter that we created extends the [`UsernamePasswordAuthenticationFilter` class](https://docs.spring.io/spring-security/site/docs/5.0.6.RELEASE/api/org/springframework/security/web/authentication/UsernamePasswordAuthenticationFilter.html).
+Note that the authentication filter that we created extends the [`UsernamePasswordAuthenticationFilter` class](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/web/authentication/UsernamePasswordAuthenticationFilter.html).
 When we add a new filter to Spring Security, we can explicitly define where in the *filter chain* we want that filter, or we can let the framework figure it out by itself.
 By extending the filter provided within the security framework, Spring can automatically identify the best place to put it in the security chain.

 Our custom authentication filter overwrites two methods of the base class:

-- `attemptAuthentication`: where we parse the user's credentials and issue them to the [`AuthenticationManager`](https://docs.spring.io/spring-security/site/docs/5.0.6.RELEASE/api/org/springframework/security/authentication/AuthenticationManager.html).
+- `attemptAuthentication`: where we parse the user's credentials and issue them to the [`AuthenticationManager`](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/authentication/AuthenticationManager.html).
 - `successfulAuthentication`: which is the method called when a user successfully logs in.
 We use this method to generate a JWT for this user.

 Our IDE will probably complain about the code in this class for two reasons.
 First, because the code imports four constants from a class that we haven't created yet, `SecurityConstants`.
-Second, because this class generates JWTS with the help of a class called `Jwts`, which belongs to a library that we haven't added as dependency to our project.
+Second, because this class generates JWTS with the help of a class called `JWT`, which belongs to a library that we haven't added as dependency to our project.

 Let's solve the missing dependency first.
 In the `./build.gradle` file, let's add the following line of code: